 About the Authors

-Daniel D. Hutto is Professor of Philosophical Psychology at the University of Wollongong.
-He is the author of Folk Psychological Narratives: The Sociocultural Basis of Understanding Reasons (MIT Press) and other books.
+Daniel D. Hutto is Professor of Philosophical Psychology at the University of Wollongong and the author of Folk Psychological Narratives: The Sociocultural Basis for Understanding Reasons (MIT Press) and coauthor of Radicalizing Enactivism: Basic Minds without Content (MIT Press).

 —Evan Thompson, Professor of Philosophy, University of Toronto